AdamWestbrook/adamwestbrook.github.io/story.md

 # Biography

-I am an independent video artist, currently based in London.
+I am an artist, journalist and filmmaker currently based in London.

-I weave words and pictures together to make visual stories, sometimes just for fun and sometimes in collaboration with other people.
+I weave words and pictures together to tell visual stories, sometimes just for fun and sometimes in collaboration with other people.

 A lot of my work involves taking complex ideas and constructing a narrative that uses the principles of film form to tell a fascinating, emotional and visual story.